Create connector profiles to manage and monitor SEM agents

 Connector profile guidelines

-A well-planned set of connector profiles provides you with a versatile and efficient method of updating and maintaining your Agents’ connector configurations.
+A well-planned set of connector profiles provides you with a versatile and efficient method of updating and maintaining your agent connector configurations.

 When you configure your connector profiles, use the following guidelines:

-- You can only add a connector profile to one SEM Manager at a time.
+- In the SEM legacy Flash console you can only add a connector profile to one SEM Manager at a time.
 Each connector profile you create only applies to the SEM Manager you selected when you created the profile.
 To copy a connector profile for use with another SEM Manager, export the profile and then import it into the other Manager's Groups grid.
 See Export a group for steps.

 Create a connector profile: process overview